OSINT-TECHNOLOGIES/dpulse/README.md

 Before you start working with DPULSE, you need to install all dependencies and required packages according to the instructions below.
 After preliminary setup, everything will be ready for getting started.

-You can start DPULSE using your terminal where you write only one command: python dpulse.py -sd <url> -ra <n>
+You can start DPULSE using your terminal where you write only one command: python dpulse.py -sd "url" -ra "n"

 <url> is a short form of domain link, ex: stackoverflow.com, google.com, facebook.com and so on
 <n> is a digit which specifies amount of Google Dorking results which will be printed in PDF report.